bardhagashii/PersonalExpenseTracker/README.md

--How the Requirements Are Addressed
+2. How the Requirements Are Addressed

 The following methods in the ExpenseManager and ExpenseController classes handle specific functional requirements: